Dolphin Tips and Tricks¶

 Warning

 This section uses instructions copied from this link: https://github.com/ValveSoftware/gamescope/issues/1239.
 The instructions have been converted to a bash script for ease of use (Step 1 in the instructions below).
 This section is experimental and installing the Gamescope Flatpak may come with unexpected behavior.
 This section covers how to install a much older version of Gamescope to match the version used on the Steam Deck.
 If you accidentally install the latest version, you may notice crashing in other applications.
 There is a chance that even with the older version installed through the instructions below, you may encounter unexpected crashes or glitches.
 If you run into any of these issues, uninstall the Gamescope Flatpak through the Discover application in Desktop Mode.
-Alternatively, run flatpak remove org.freedesktop.Platform.VulkanLayer.gamescope -y
+Alternatively, run flatpak remove org.freedesktop.Platform.VulkanLayer.gamescope -y in Konsole or a terminal of your choice.

 - Download attached

-file - flatpak-gamescope-install.sh
+.shfile - flatpak-gamescope-install.sh

 - For the contents of the script, see https://raw.githubusercontent.com/EmuDeck/emudeck.github.io/main/docs/configuration-files/flatpak-gamescope-install.sh